JAlcocerT/JAlcocerT/content/blog/ai-scrapegraph.md

 #     image: "https://socialify.git.ci/VinciGit00/Scrapegraph-ai/image?description=1&font=Inter&language=1&name=1&stargazers=1&theme=Auto"
 #     alt: "Using ScrapeGraph with Python" # alt text
 #     caption: "ScrapeGraph 101." # display caption under cover
 description: 'Selfhosting Scrapegraph-ai with Docker.
-Scrap with Python.
-Check links with linkchecker'
+Scrap with Python.'
 summary: 'Scrapping with AI and Open Source.
 How to use Scrape Graph and how it compares with similar F/OSS projects.'
 url: 'scrapping-with-llms'
 #isPinned: true